quiltdata/quilt/docs/Troubleshooting.md

 ### Event source mapping

-The event source mapping is a Lambda resources that reads from SQS.
+The event source mapping is a Lambda resource that reads from SQS.
 <!--pytest.mark.skip-->
 ```sh
 STACK_NAME="YOUR_QUILT_STACK"